DOSull/netlogo-utils/distributions-utils.md

     length filter [x -> x < p] n-values [x -> random-float 1]

 but this approach slows down quickly since it is _O(n)_ and it is common to have _p_ << _n_, to be working with large _n_ and to be calling the reporter a lot.
-For _p_ relatively large, you can get away with `random-poisson (n * p)` as a quick hack, but if you're thinking about doing actual science with your model, this is probably best avoided.
+For _p_ relatively large, you can get away with `random-poisson (n * p)` as a quick hack, but if you're thinking about doing actual science] with your mode, this is best avoided.

 The reporter in `distribution-utils.nls` implements the algorithm in